-To be able to suggest a teleological explanation for this observation, that Max wants me to pet him so he scratches the edge of the armchair, one has to understand that in the present case scratching had undergone a change.
-The change is from a natural, adaptive, survival function to a new function: to get my attention to Max with the aim of being petted.
-The natural scratching is done by thrusting out the claws through stretching the toes of the feet when a cat enters the following situations: defense-attack, hunting, marking the scratched place with the cat's smell, and replacing claws.
+A teleological explanation for this observation would be that Max wanted me to pet him.
+In this case, the act of scratching (the edge of the armchair) undergoes a change of function, from a natural, adaptive, survival function to the function of attracting my attention with the aim of being petted.
+Scratching is a natural cat behavior, and cats do this for various reasons: defense/attack, hunting, marking their territory with scent glands, and keeping their claws in good condition.
 (Max has a special stand on which he customarily sharpens his claws.)
 None of these functions were activated in the present observation.
-Hence the scratching acquired a new function: a means to obtain reinforcements (being petted).
-A long learning process acquired the new function.
+Hence, the scratching acquired a new function: a means to attract attention (to be petted).
+A long learning process led to the acquirement of the new function.

-Based on these two observations, it may be suggested that animals (Dogs, cats) have a high level of cognitive processes that make it possible for them to become adapted to their environment by means of learning processes: they remember past events, change their behavior accordingly, and as a result also become used to planning the future.
+Based on these two observations, it may be suggested that animals (dogs and cats, at least) have cognitive processes that make it possible for them to learn to adapt to their environment: They remember past events, change their behavior accordingly, and as a result become able to plan ahead.
 These reactions are intertwined with CΨ.
-This conclusion arises from the fact that in both observations the animal made rational considerations based on several pieces of information that helped them to perform the right behavior to realize their desire.
-In view of the above, did Doggie and Max the cat develop a theory of mind?
-It is hard to propose that, and this is too extreme.
-I don’t believe that Doggie and Max developed a theory of mind according to which they assumed that I have certain mental states and processes and that my behavior can be predicted on this basis.
-It is more likely they had some sort of a "behavioral hypothesis" suggesting that under certain conditions I would behave in a certain way and that they could exploit this to achieve their goals.
+This conclusion arises from the fact that in both observations, the animals made rational considerations based on several pieces of information that helped them to perform the right behavior to obtain their desire.
+In view of the above, did Doggie and Max demonstrate a theory of mind?
+This would be an extreme proposal.
+I do not believe that Doggie and Max possess a theory of mind according to which they assume that I have certain mental states and processes and that my behavior can be predicted on this basis.
+It is more likely that they formed some sort of a “behavioral hypothesis,” suggesting that under certain conditions, I would behave in a certain way, which meant they could exploit this to achieve their goals.
 Does this interpretive description support the suggestion that these animals have consciousness?
 It seems to me that the answer is yes.

 Does this level of cognitive development allow the animal to develop self-awareness?
-(I use here the term ‘self-awareness’ as equivalent to the term ‘self-consciousness’, see for example Smith, 2024.
-I will come back and address this complicated issue of self-consciousness in Chapter 6.)
+(I use the term ‘self-awareness’ here as being equivalent to the term ‘self-consciousness’; see, for example, Smith, 2024.
+I will come back to this complicated issue of self-consciousness in Chapter 6.)
 This is an extremely difficult question.
-Nevertheless, I tend to give a very cautious and hesitating affirmative answer because the above explanations were based on the animal's inner world.
-Doggie wanted to get to his master's apartment, and used me as a means of achieving its goal; and Max wanted me to pet him and achieved this by scratching the edge of the armchair on which I sat.
-These interpretations suggest that the dog and the cat’s behavior indicates that they acted on their own will and belief that took into account the way I am behaving.
-Despite these speculations, one must take into account that experiments on various animals have shown that dogs and cats do not meet the mirror test that indicates that self-perception signifies self-awareness (see below, and Gallup & Anderson, 2020).
+Nevertheless, I tend to give a very cautious and hesitant affirmative answer because the above explanations were based on the animal’s inner world.
+Doggie wanted to get to his master’s apartment and used me as a means of achieving his goal; Max wanted me to pet him and achieved this by scratching the edge of the armchair on which I sat.
+These interpretations suggest that both animals acted intentionally and took into account the way I was behaving.
+Despite these speculations, one must consider that experiments on various animals have shown that dogs and cats do not pass the mirror test that indicates self-perception, signifying self-awareness (see below and Gallup & Anderson, 2020).